 Targeting LEED Gold Certification

-The project improves flow from curb to gate by expanding check-in and baggage claim areas, streamlining security screening, and upgrading vertical circulation to support increasing passenger volumes.
-Consolidating key functions simplifies navigation and strengthens operational performance.
+The program enhances flow from curb to gate by streamlining security screening, expanding baggage claim and check-in areas, and improving vertical circulation to serve growing passenger volumes.
+Consolidating key functions simplifies navigation while strengthening operational reliability.

-At Terminal 4, the headhouse and concourse are being expanded and modernized.
-The concourse is reconfigured to maximize the building footprint while maintaining all 15 gates in operation throughout construction.
-Enhancements include larger holdrooms, improved airside connectivity between terminals, and increased restroom capacity.
-These upgrades create a more intuitive, comfortable environment.
+The project expands and modernizes the T4 concourse and headhouse.
+At Terminal 4, the concourse is being reconfigured to maximize the building footprint while keeping all 15 gates active throughout construction.
+Upgrades include expanded holdrooms, improved airside connections between terminals, and increased restroom capacity to create a more intuitive and comfortable environment.